EllenMcG/computer_infrastructure_assessment/README.md

 - cron: '45 11 * * *'  # Runs at 11:45 AM UTC every day
 ```

+Manually running the workflow showed it worked, but needs to be checked after it has run a few days.
+The weather file with no data within the `.json` file was deleted from `data/weather` (`20241210_101913.json`).

 ## **Development and Environment**
 Both the tasks and projected were completed in [`Visual Studio Code`](https://code.visualstudio.com/) using python (V3.11) though [`Anaconda`](https://www.anaconda.com/).
 [ChatGPT](https://chatgpt.com/) was used to assist with writing the workflow file for the project.
 No additional python modules needed as this was done using modules available within Anaconda.